iTwin/itwin-cli/docs/itwin101.md

 > Have a Revit file for a building?
 Add it to the iModel.
 > Got utility designs from MicroStation?
 Add them too.

 The iModel isn’t just a storage format — it acts like **Git for infrastructure**.
-Designers commit  - in design words - **synchronize** - their changes, which are stored as **changesets**.
+Designers commit  -  or in design words - **synchronize** their changes, which are stored as **changesets**.
 This allows for collaborative workflows, version tracking, and comparison of changes between versions.

 #### 🌎 Reality Data: Contextual Visualization